 - The Better Business Bureau offers reports about how large charities use their funds.

 Make financial donations by check or credit card.
 These payment methods can help you keep record of your donations.
 They can also protect you from charity scams.

 Goods and Personal Property

-If you donate a vehicle, keep in mind that you will need to transfer the title of the vehicle to the charity.
+You can donate your car, truck, boat, or other vehicle to a charity.
+An organization may give a donated vehicle to someone, use it for operations, or sell it at auction.
+If you donate a vehicle, you will need to transfer the title of the to the charity.
 Also, remove license plates and registration documents before you donate the car.

 You may also give other types of items to charities: